AjayRatakonda/DevOps-SRE_Blogs/README.md

 ```

 ### **Conclusion**
-You have successfully set up Kubernetes using K3s on an AWS Ubuntu Spot Instance and deployed an Nginx webpage in the Kubernetes cluster.
+Successfully set up Kubernetes using K3s on an AWS Ubuntu Spot Instance and deployed an Nginx webpage in the Kubernetes cluster.